AmesianX/waifu2x-chainer/README.md

 This is a Chainer implementation of waifu2x [[1]](https://github.com/nagadomi/waifu2x).
 Note that the training procedure of waifu2x-chainer may be slightly different from original waifu2x.

+## DreamNet Changes

+Files to compile the project to different versions and operating systems.

 ## Summary

 ![](images/summery.png)